-Whether or not you’ve personally used a pressure washer, you’re likely already aware of their cleaning ability.
-There are entire YouTube channels and blogs devoted to the pleasure of watching things go from utter filth to pristinely clean with nothing more than a forceful blast of water.
+Whether or not you’ve used a pressure washer, you’re likely already aware of their cleaning ability.
+There are entire YouTube channels and blogs devoted to the pleasure of watching things go from utter filth to pristine cleanness with nothing more than a forceful blast of water.

 For example, John and Sherry Petersik of the blog Young House Love demonstrated some pressure washing projects on their Instagram.
 Before they knew it, devoted followers began tagging the couple, which led to this awe-inspiring collection of pressure washing videos that blow past the normal expectation of clean driveways and brick walls.
 This is all especially impressive since the model they recommend costs around $120.

 Before you start your own pressure washing project, it’s important to follow a few simple safety rules.
 Consumer Reports published this informative article, which includes the precaution to “Wear goggles, long pants, and sturdy footwear — never flip-flops — to protect yourself while using any pressure washer.”